Platform & Tools

 What Does Ruzuku's Customer Data Show About Thinkific Fit?

-When we share this with creators evaluating Thinkific, the most useful response is usually the question we ask back: "Are you optimizing for the cheapest sticker price, or for the total cost including your processor and your projected student count?"
-Most creators answer the sticker price question first and discover the total-cost question months later.
+When we share this with creators evaluating Thinkific, the most useful response is usually the question we ask back: "Are you optimizing for the deepest feature set, or for the fastest path to actually teaching?"
+Most creators answer the feature question first and discover the "did I ever launch?" question months later.

 How Do You Decide?